3ll3d00d/ezbeq-jr/README.md

 # ezbeq-jr

-Creates and publishes an image for [ezbeq](https://github.com/3ll3d00d/ezbeq) to github packages, for use with [JRiver Media Center](https://www.jriver.com).
+Creates and publishes an image for [ezBEQ](https://github.com/3ll3d00d/ezbeq) to github packages, for use with [JRiver Media Center](https://www.jriver.com), or any ezBEQ client that uses the [MiniDSP-RS](https://github.com/mrene/minidsp-rs) project.

-- Expects a volume mapped to `/config `to allow user supplied `ezbeq.yml`

 > [!NOTE]
 > ⚠ This image has not been tested with USB connected devices.